 (2019) Opting for a 40 amps EVSE at home for Nissan Leaf,

-Chrysler Pacifica, etc. does not speed up charging except it
+Chrysler Pacifica, etc. will not speed up charging but it provides a

-provides a potential for future vehicles with higher AC charging
+potential for future vehicles upgrades (higher AC charging

 The many different